Psion Series 3: Psion Series 3

 The Psion Series 3 was the first truly useful personal digital assistant (PDA).
 Its purpose was to replace the old-fashioned paper agenda and Rolodex, but it could do much more.
 Besides the agenda with multiple views, it featured a database, a word processor, a spreadsheet with charts, world times, and more.

-With an optional modem, it could connect to the Internet.
+With an optional modem, it could connect to the Internet for very basic web browsing and email functionality through the official Psi Mail app.
 It could be programmed in Organiser Programming Language (OPL), with easy access to menu and computer graphics functions.

 The Series 3 had a 240×80 pixel screen of 97 × 39 mm.
 The backup battery for the Series 3 is a CR1620.

 Acorn Pocket Book

 Essentially a renamed OEM version of the Series 3 with slightly different on-board software, the Acorn Pocket Book was marketed by Acorn Computers as a low cost computer for schoolchildren, rather than as an executive tool.
 The hardware was the same as the Series 3, but the integrated applications were different; for example, the Pocket Book omitted the Agenda diary application, which became an optional install from floppy diskette.
 Other programs were renamed: System became Desktop, Word became Write, Sheet became Abacus and Data became Cards.